-Our friends over at GQ posted an interesting article recently on the “bitter battle” between Nike and adidas.
-Matthew Shaer writes, “For decades it’s looked like no company could ever topple Nike, the $86 billion global sneaker juggernaut.
+“For decades it’s looked like no company could ever topple Nike, the $86 billion global sneaker juggernaut.
 But just across town from ultra-secretive Nike HQ in Oregon, adidas has suddenly mounted a full-scale arms race, poaching designers, signing superstar endorsements, and unveiling space-age technology in an attempt to dethrone the king.”
-Shaer’s article is worth the read – as the two sportswear giants are nothing if not fascinating – and in conjunction, we want you to consider the legal battles between the two brands because these are definitely heating up as they battle for market share.

-According to its complaint, Nike contended that the designers began plotting their departure in April 2013, pitching their studio plan (one that Nike claims is merely a knockoff of its existing design studio, the Innovation Kitchen) to adidas and subsequently bringing adidas information about Nike's plans for the next several years in connection with its running, sportswear and soccer divisions.
+Nike further contended that the designers began plotting their departure in April 2013, pitching their studio plan (one that Nike claims is merely a knockoff of its existing design studio, the Innovation Kitchen) to adidas and subsequently bringing adidas information about Nike's plans for the next several years in connection with its running, sportswear and soccer divisions.
 Adidas reportedly loved the studio idea so much that its execs offered the designers lucrative employment contracts to jump ship from Nike.
-(Interestingly, the three defendants have not made any updates to their social media or LinkedIn pages regarding their switch to adidas – with the exception of Dekovic – the reported mastermind – whose profile notes that he stopped working at Nike in 2014).

-Unsurprisingly, that lawsuit “was resolved through a confidential settlement” outside of court this past June.
+Unsurprisingly, that lawsuit “was resolved through a confidential settlement” outside of court in June 2015 and as of March 2016, Marc Dolce, Denis Dekovic and Mark Miner began their tenures at adidas.
 While the suit was not directly filed against adidas, the German sportswear giant reportedly promised to pay the three designers’ legal fees if Nike sued and so, it was heavily involved.
-Nike claims that adidas knew of the non-compete agreements (which barred the three designers from any connection with adidas during their employment and for one year after) and promised to pay for any legal fallout.
+Nike claimed that adidas knew of the non-compete agreements and promised to pay for any legal fallout.

 All the while, Nike and adidas were in court in connection with a number of other cases.

 While it appeared, given the court's granting of Nike's injunction, that the case was initially looking quite favorable for Nike, the court ended up ruling in adidas’s favor on the grounds that the technology involved in making both the shoe's knitted upper has been around since the 1940s (thereby failing to meet the novelty element required for patentability).
 As a result, the injunction was set aside, Nike's patent was deemed invalid, and adidas is free to manufacture shoes bearing the knitted elements.
-But it doesn't end there.
+But it does not end there, of course.

 A year later, in 2006, Nike filed suit against adidas in the U.S. District Court for the Eastern District of Texas citing patent infringement – in connection with a patent for footwear with a lateral stabilizing sole (read: elements of Nike's SHOX cushioning technology).
 According to Nike’s complaint, the SHOX technology took 16 years to develop, as well as considerable financial investment to bring to the market, and is protected by at least 19 separate patents.